The Bodice Ripper Defined

 Fifty Shades of Gray is closer in essence to what a bodice-ripper is.
 However, having a domineering “alpha” hero, a virginal heroine, and titillating sex scenes alone does not constitute a bodice ripper.
 Add a historical setting to those factors and you have an old-school historical romance.
 The power play dynamic between the two sexes is a paramount theme, yet that is not the only quality inherent in a ‘ripper.
 There are many tropes or plot points that they can include and bodice rippers can vary greatly.

-In the 1964 United States Supreme Court Case that dealt with obscenity, Jacobellis v.
+In a 1964 United States Supreme Court Case that dealt with obscenity, Jacobellis v.
 Ohio, Justice Potter Stewart said the following about pornography:

 The same can be said for the bodice ripper.
 I know one when I see one and they are hard to find these days.
 While rare, there have been a few attempts by some modern authors to capture that style in the last twenty years or so.
 They write what I call “neo-bodice rippers.”